Thorpe Conservation Area

-Thorpe Conservation Area (designated on 24 February 1970, extended on 9 August 1984)
+Thorpe Conservation Area was (designated on 24 February 1970 and extended in an easterly direction 9 August 1984)

 It is considered that this character at the heart of the village should be preserved, drawing a clear distinction between the historic core and the subsequent modern development.